OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

     * - background.png
       - 3000px X 2000px
       - Used as the background image when on a course, has a guassian blur to handle
-    * - course-promo-large-16x9.png
-      - Unknown
-      - Unknown
     * - client_image_source.png
       - any
       - The source image used to generate the other images
+    * - course-promo-large-16x9.png
+      - deprecated
+      - deprecated
+	* - course-cover-232x170.png
+	  - deprecated
+	  - deprecated
+	* - contentpackage-cover-256x156
+	  - deprecated
+	  - deprecated

 role_info.json
 ==============